Logo Futurismo

 Álvaro RP | The vineyards of Criação Velha on Pico Island

-On the western part of Pico island, Criação Velha is a beautiful rocky natural pool with transparent waters.
-It is located right next to the world-famous vineyards, a typical landscape of Pico island that is not to be missed when on holidays on the island.
+On the western part of Pico Island, Criação Velha is a beautiful rocky natural pool with transparent waters.
+It is located right next to the world-famous vineyards, a typical landscape of Pico Island that is not to be missed when on holiday on the island.
 Criação Velha trail is to be distinguished due to its highlights and singular beauty.

 Located in Madalena, this hike was recognized in 2011 by BootsnAll for its landscape and cultural diversity.
 It is a perfect example of the Protected Landscape of the Wine Culture, which has been classified by UNESCO as a World Heritage Site since 2004.
 It is rich in elements from the wine culture and volcanic activity.

 From the trail, you can even see the islets of Madalena and the island of Faial.
-One of the highlights includes the big red windmill that is sometimes open to visitors.
+One of the highlights is the big red windmill, which is sometimes open to visitors.
 Walk with our guide to know more about this trail!

 The town of Madalena